Restorative Practice Project

 An extension of the Kindness On Purpose Way.

-Summary: In the context of the NSW Department of Education’s current focus on strengthening restorative approaches, the Restorative Practice Project (RPP) was developed from a deeply practical belief: that repair, connection and relational skill-building are essential life skills.
+Summary: In the context of the NSW Department of Education’s current focus on strengthening restorative approaches, the Restorative Practice Project (RPP) was developed from a deeply practical belief: that repair, connection and relational skill building are essential life skills.

-The RPP brings a trauma-informed, neuroscience-aware lens to this work.
-It honours that brains under stress, pain or conflict cannot access the higher-order thinking needed for reflection and rational decision-making, and that any process meant to support growth must first meet the neurobiological needs for safety and connection.
-When shame and embarrassment arise after harm, behaviour can look messy, avoidant, defensive or withdrawn, and a restorative response must understand that before it can guide repair.
+This Restorative Practice Project (RPP) brings a trauma-informed, neuroscience-based lens to this work.
+It honours that brains under stress, pain or conflict cannot access the higher-order thinking needed for reflection and rational decision-making and that any process meant to support growth must first meet the neurobiological needs for safety and connection.
+When shame and embarrassment arise after harm, behaviour can look messy, avoidant, defensive or withdrawn, and a restorative response must understand this context before it can guide repair.

 Restorative practice, when understood deeply, equips school communities with: